 Buttermilk: Use full-fat buttermilk for marinating the chicken strips.
 The buttermilk helps break down protein in the chicken for a more tender piece of chicken.
 It also helps the breading stick to each piece.
 If you don’t have any buttermilk on hand, I have homemade buttermilk recipes here.

-Panko: Not only will you be dredging the chicken strips in a flour and breadcrumb mixture, but also a panko mixture.
+Panko: Not only will you be dredging the chicken strips in a flour and cornstarch mixture, but also a panko mixture.
 Panko is a Japanese-style breadcrumb that is lighter and will stay crispier longer.
 Look for panko in the Asian food aisle of the grocery store.

 Oil: To fry the chicken, use vegetable oil or canola oil.